-As we embark on a new financial year we are looking forward to the journey towards the new normal that will see our staff adopt a hybrid working and enjoy more face to face contact.
-The pandemic has brought many challenges but a positive has been the agility shown by businesses to adopt new practices that will hopefully change the pressure on our transport networks.
-We now need to work with partners to ensure that sustainable transport grows with more people travelling actively and flexible fares and planning / payment tools like our GO-HI platform helping to encourage people to choose public transport for those essential longer trips.
+Workign with partners to ensure that sustainable transport grows with more people travelling actively and flexible fares and planning / payment tools like our GO-HI platform is helping to encourage people to choose public transport for those essential longer trips.

-HITRANS Business Plan for 2022/23 sets out where HITRANS will focus our efforts and resources in the year ahead.
+HITRANS Business Plan for 2023/24 sets out where HITRANS will focus our efforts and resources in the year ahead.
 The Plan aims to link our work plan to the Regional Transport Strategy and sets out how we will work with our partners and stakeholders to achieve our objectives.
 As ever HITRANS will look to respond to events and new opportunities.

 HITRANS continue to focus on developing and delivering the Regional Transport Strategy for the Highlands and Islands.
 Our focus is on enhancing the region's viability and has the core aim of enabling sustainable economic growth across the Highlands and Islands to be supported by a modern transport system that meets the needs of our region.
-In 2022/23, we have several important actions to take forward.
+In 2023/24, we have several important actions to take forward.
 Public finance and the funding pressures associated with it continue to provide a challenge but we feel real progress is being made in developing efficient working practices and models through partnership working.
 Our core aim is to support our partner Local Authorities, Scottish Government and other partners in delivering improved transport services across the Highlands and Islands.

 We will continue to work hard to attract external funding and focus on a partnership approach to delivery.
 HITRANS are now in a good place in terms of the framework under which we operate to step forward confidently to support the delivery of good transport services for the people and places of our region.
-While EU funding is no longer the option it has been in the past for HITRANS we have still secured funding through the Horizon Europe programme for the RURALITIES project.
-This means that EU funds will continue to be available in the coming period and we will continue to look to Horizon Europe for funding opportunities.
+While EU funding is no longer the option it has been in the past for HITRANS we have still secured funding through the Horizon Europe programme for the RURALITIES project and have a new project application in development with partners across the north and west of Europe.
 Our work in the SATE project has already seen us secure funds through UKRI and we have enjoyed success in bidding to Transport Scotland for funds for Active Travel, MaaS, EV Infrastructure and Mobility Hubs.
+We have worked with Transport Scotland on their Active Travel ensuring that a pipeline of locally conceived active travel projects can be established to deliver transformational outcomes in levels of sustainable and active travel.

 We have made the case to Scottish Government that new funding is needed to support rural passenger transport services and HITRANS could be a delivery agent for a fairer funding settlement for rural transport.
-We have partnered with Councils on bids to the Bus Partnership Fund and will continue to look to work with partner Councils around Levelling Up Funding and Shared Prosperity Fund.
+We are represented on the Bus Taskforce established by the Minister for Transport and are engaging with Transport Scotland on the opportunity we can offer in supporting delivery of the Community Bus Fund which is expected to launch in 2023/24.